Khloe Kardashian's New Brunette Hair Is a Major Flashback

 The reality star has been consistently rocking shades of blond for more than five years now, but before gradually lightening her tresses, Khloe was known for her darker locks.
 Now, thanks to sister Kim Kardashian's newly announced KKW fragrance, the Diamonds Collection, fans are remembering KoKo of years past.

 As Kim revealed on social media, she tapped sisters Khloe and Kourtney Kardashian for her first fragrance collaboration or, as she referred to them, "the OG's."
-In the campaign images shared online, all three sisters pose in neutral bodysuits with long, curly, dark manes—and Khloe's look did not go unnoticed by fans as the compliments poured in.
+In the campaign images shared online, all three sisters pose in neutral bodysuits with long, curly, dark manes—and Khloe's look (which she confirmed on Twitter was a wig) did not go unnoticed by fans as the compliments poured in.

 "Loveee the darker hair on Khloe !!!!" one fan tweeted.
 "Love khloes hair," another echoed.
 "Khloé looks so good in brown hair!" a third reiterated.